vijay-ss/market-data-streaming-pipeline/README.md

 5. ```cd kafka_2.13-3.5.1/```

-6. Do a ```sudo nano config/server.properties``` - change ADVERTISED_LISTENERS to public ip of the EC2 instance (currently it references a local server)
+6. Do a ```sudo nano config/server.properties``` - uncomment and change ADVERTISED_LISTENERS to public ip of the EC2 instance (currently it references a local server)

 7. Start Zookeeper: ```bin/zookeeper-server-start.sh config/zookeeper.properties```